Netflix Insatiable Creator Inspired Controversial Show

 Refinery29: What inspired the show for you?
 Especially in the context of your emotional Twitter statement.

-Lauren Gussis: “Bill had sold his life rights [for] a reality show, and we realised we needed to also make it a [scripted show with two leads].
-Out of that we realised he needed a beauty pageant client.
-At which point I realized it was an opportunity for me to birth Patty, who was the inner demon of my formerly bullied teenager who would be able to embody all of the fever dream-like intensity and ill-minded fantasies of how I would have wanted to behave and enact my revenge after my own years of feeling really bullied and marginalised.
+Lauren Gussis: “Bill had sold his life rights [for] a reality show, and we realized we needed to also make it a [scripted show with two leads].
+Out of that we realized he needed a beauty pageant client.
+At which point I realized it was an opportunity for me to birth Patty, who was the inner demon of my formerly bullied teenager who would be able to embody all of the fever dream-like intensity and ill-minded fantasies of how I would have wanted to behave and enact my revenge after my own years of feeling really bullied and marginalized.

 Advertisement